hzeller/bant/README.md

  * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`, report parse errors.
+ * This currently only works somewhat with non-bzlmod builds.
+The external project symlinks seem to have moved around a bit in bzlmod, so can't be found properly anymore.

 #### Commands
 Commands are given on the command line of `bant`.
 They can be shortened as